Drug prohibition: Changing attitudes and the drug prohibition campaign

 The missionary organizations were outraged over the Royal Commission on Opium's conclusions and set up the Anti-Opium League in China; the league gathered data from every Western-trained medical doctor in China and published Opinions of Over 100 Physicians on the Use of Opium in China.
 This was the first anti-drug campaign to be based on scientific principles, and it had a tremendous impact on the state of educated opinion in the West.
 In England, the home director of the China Inland Mission, Benjamin Broomhall, was an active opponent of the opium trade, writing two books to promote the banning of opium smoking: The Truth about Opium Smoking and The Chinese Opium Smoker.
 In 1888, Broomhall formed and became secretary of the Christian Union for the Severance of the British Empire with the Opium Traffic and editor of its periodical, National Righteousness.
 He lobbied the British parliament to ban the opium trade.
 Broomhall and James Laidlaw Maxwell appealed to the London Missionary Conference of 1888 and the Edinburgh Missionary Conference of 1910 to condemn the continuation of the trade.
 As Broomhall lay dying, an article from The Times was read to him with the welcome news that an international agreement had been signed ensuring the end of the opium trade within two years.

 In 1906, a motion to 'declare the opium trade "morally indefensible" and remove Government support for it', initially unsuccessfully proposed by Arthur Pease in 1891, was put before the House of Commons.
 This time the motion passed.
 The Qing government banned opium soon afterward.

 These changing attitudes led to the founding of the International Opium Commission in 1909.
-An International Opium Convention was signed by 13 nations at The Hague on January 23, 1912, during the First International Opium Conference.
+The First International Opium Convention was signed by 13 nations at The Hague on January 23, 1912, during the First International Opium Conference.
 This was the first international drug control treaty and it was registered in the League of Nations Treaty Series on January 23, 1922.
 The Convention provided that "The contracting Powers shall use their best endeavors to control or to cause to be controlled, all person manufacturing, importing, selling, distributing, and exporting morphine, cocaine, and their respective salts, as well as the buildings in which these persons carry such an industry or trade."